charity-classification/ukcat/docs/index.md

 The project aims to apply two sets of classification schemes to every registered charity in the UK.
 The two schemes are:

  - The **International Classification of Non-profit and Third Sector Organizations** (ICNP/TSO), which is part of the UN Satellite Accounts for Non-profits.
 Each charity was assigned one of these categories.
- - A new classification system - **UK Charity Activity Tags (UKCAT)**, created as part of the project.
+ - A new classification system - **UK Charity Activity Tags (UK-CAT)**, created as part of the project.
 These are a collection of general tags describing the activities of charities, based on an examination of the way that charities describe themselves.
 Each charity could have one or more of these tags applied to it.

 To achieve this, a sample of registered charities was created and manually classified by the project team.
-This sample was then used as the base for both machine-learning models and rules-based classification to assign ICNP/TSO categories and UKCAT tags to each charity.
+This sample was then used as the base for both machine-learning models and rules-based classification to assign ICNP/TSO categories and UK-CAT tags to each charity.
 In some cases, particularly for larger organisations, manual categories are applied to ensure the categories are correct.

 **[Read more about the method used...](method/introduction.md)**